cloudcmd/blog/_posts/2014-07-03-cloud-commander-v1.0.0.md

 Today is a big day.
 Cloud Commander version is [1.0.0](https://github.com/coderaiser/cloudcmd/releases/tag/v1.0.0).
 It's realy stable, I'm not kidding you :).
 I use it for work on my projects, write articles like [this one in Russian](http://habrahabr.ru/post/226257/).

 I hope you will be happy with improvements and fixes it has.
-If not feel free to make [issue](https://github.com/coderaiser/cloudcmd/issues/new), pull requests are wellcome.
+If no, feel free to make [issue](https://github.com/coderaiser/cloudcmd/issues/new), pull requests are wellcome.
 Lets talk about new things that are waiting for you in this big release.

 ## New look of Refresh and Clear Storage icons